Chart Color Schemes

 Residential development activity is slightly higher than average within Carina Heights when compared nationally

-Carina Heights has seen approximately 31 dwelling approvals per year over the past five financial years, totalling 155 homes.
-As of FY26, 6 approvals have been recorded.
-On average, each dwelling brings in around 2.9 new residents annually between FY21 and FY25, reflecting strong demand that supports property values.
-The average construction cost value for new homes is $398,000, higher than regional norms due to quality-focused development.
+Carina Heights has received approximately 31 dwelling approvals annually over the past five financial years, totalling 155 homes.
+As of FY26, six approvals have been recorded.
+On average, each dwelling adds about 2.9 new residents per year, reflecting strong demand that supports property values.
+The average construction cost for these dwellings is $398,000, which is higher than regional norms due to quality-focused development.

 This financial year has seen $29.0 million in commercial approvals, indicating robust commercial development momentum.
-Compared to Greater Brisbane, Carina Heights has around three-quarters the rate of new dwelling approvals per person and ranks among the 46th percentile nationally, suggesting limited choices for buyers and supporting demand for existing properties.
-Recent construction comprises 54% detached dwellings and 46% townhouses or apartments, offering options across different price points from family homes to more affordable compact living.
+Compared to Greater Brisbane, Carina Heights has about three-quarters the rate of new dwelling approvals per person and ranks among the 46th percentile nationally, suggesting limited choices for buyers and supporting demand for existing properties.
+Recent construction comprises 54% detached dwellings and 46% townhouses or apartments, offering options across various price points.

 With around 368 people per approval, Carina Heights indicates a mature market.
-Looking ahead, projections suggest an increase of 937 residents by 2041.
-Current development appears well-matched to future needs, supporting steady market conditions without extreme price pressure.
+By 2041, it is projected to grow by 937 residents (AreaSearch quarterly estimate), with current development well-suited to meet future needs and maintain steady market conditions without extreme price pressure.

 Frequently Asked Questions - Development